maxlebedev/maleficer/README.md

     - put phase.CURRENT into GameMeta
     - global tracking of targeted squares, with enemy ai to avoid them
     - an effect:color mapping? "stun": Cyan, "force_move": Orange
+    - We replaced first-class phases with Proc queues
+        * replace the big phase dict, and have that live in the Enqueue procs
+        * make small "unscheduled" procs like animation
+            + use these to replace some callbacks
-    - does damage want to be an un-scheduled event-driven proc?
+            + does Damage want to be an un-scheduled event-driven proc?
+        * OnDeath/DeathTrigger could be solved via the unscheduled procs
 ## Game Mechanics/Balance
     - spell mods (+1 range, +1 dmg pickups)
     - cooldown alternatives like damage taken, steps walked (lotta tracking)